nicoandra/hhc2018/objectives/9a_snort_capture.md

 `Action, protocol, Source Ip, Source port, Direction Operator, Destination Ip, Destination port, `

-We want to alert on DNS traffic, so outgoing UDP packets to port 53, when the payload size is greater than 70 bytes, and containing `77616E6E61636F6F6B69652E6D696E2E707331` (in binary) .
+We want to alert on DNS traffic, so outgoing UDP packets to port 53, when the payload size is greater than 20 bytes, and containing `77616E6E61636F6F6B69652E6D696E2E707331` (in binary) .
-Looking for payload size first for performance reasons, as it's cheaper than looking at the package content itself.
+Looking for payload size for performance reasons, as it's cheaper than looking at the package content itself.

 `37 37 36 31 36 45 36 45 36 31 36 33 36 46 36 46 36 42 36 39 36 35 32 45 36 44 36 39 36 45 32 45 37 30 37 33 33 31`